Vivek5456/Bharat-intern/README.md

 # Bharat-intern
-This repostitory contains all the projects that I have created as an intern at BHARAT INTERN as a web developer.
+This repostitory contains all the projects that I have created as an intern at BHARAT INTERN as a web developer Intern.